frankriezebos/running-train-liveries/README.md

 ## Usage

 ### Uploading a Livery

 1. Select the train type from the dropdown (1100, 1500, KC5000, or DC85)
 2. Enter a color or description (e.g., "Red and White", "Blue Classic")
 3. Choose a .jpg file to upload
 4. Click "Upload Livery"

 ### Filtering Liveries

 - Use the **Train Type** filter to show only liveries for a specific train
 - Use the **Color/Description** filter to search by text
 - Click **Clear Filters** to reset all filters

-### Deleting a Livery
-- Click the "Delete" button on any livery card to remove it

 ## File Structure